rvandewater/YAIB-cohorts/docker/README.md

 colima start
 ```

-Note that if you run into memory issues, you can increase the docker memory by using the `--memory` parameter.
+Note that if you encounter memory issues, you can increase Docker memory by using the `--memory` parameter.
 For example, this `colima start --memory 24` sets the memory to 24GB.

 Verify:
 ```bash